 Sixty-Plus is a specific program to provide free college courses to people over the age of 60.
 Anyone wishing to pursue a degree, who does not meet the financial guidelines for nontuition, is welcome to attend at any age.

-For an application for the Sixty-Plus Program, contact Student Services at 330-684-8900 or 1-800-221-8308, ext.
+For Sixty-Plus Program application, contact Student Services at 330-684-8900 or 1-800-221-8308, ext.
 8900.

 SERVING THE ADULT LEARNER